 Both processes are implemented using TSS protocols.
 TSS groups can reform as nodes leave and join the network.
 This is known as dynamic re-grouping.

-Each Swingby Node operator needs to own and stake SWINGBY tokens for their Swingby Node to be considered eligible to:
+Each Swingby node operator needs to own and stake SWINGBY tokens for their metanodes to be considered eligible to:

 We expect some amount of network churn in the Swingby network.
 If many peers leave, leaving fewer than t peers left to sign transactions, the TSS group has effectively lost control over the custodial wallets.
 This is a scenario that we want to avoid.

 Dynamic re-grouping allows for parties to enter and leave the TSS group, without affecting the group’s ability to sign transactions.